 Creamy Fudge is a decadent and indulgent tasty treat.
 This Slow Cooker Fudge recipe is so simple to make you are going to wonder why you haven’t done this sooner.
-A traditional homemade fudge takes more effort and this recipe is as close to my old-fashioned fudge recipe as it gets.
+A traditional homemade fudge takes more effort and this recipe is as close to my old-fashioned small batch fudge recipe as it gets.

 This recipe is perfect for a small household.
 Making fudge the traditional way takes some work and this recipe is so easy you can make small batches of slow cooker fudge without the constant attention to a saucepan on the stovetop.